ERC halts renewable fee collection

 According to the ERC, the move is expected to reduce electricity rates by about P0.03 per kilowatt-hour, translating to roughly P6 in monthly savings for households consuming an average of 200 kilowatt-hours.

-“We issued an advisory last Friday to temporarily suspend the collection of the GEA allowance,” Juan said in an interview over DZRH.
+“We issued an advisory last Friday to temporarily suspend the collection of the GEA allowance,” Juan said in a radio interview on Sunday.

 He explained that the allowance is intended to guarantee payments to renewable energy suppliers based on auction-approved rates under the government’s clean energy program.